 - Have you done events at my location?
 TIP: If you haven't chosen your location yet, ask the caterer if they can help you select one.

-- Are you licensed by the state of California?
+- Are you licensed by the state?
 Are you licensed to serve alcohol?

 - Will I need any permits for my event?
 If so, will you handle obtaining them?